kevinmcsherry/Kev_Project5/README.md

 - I provided a feature in which a user can provide feedback of thier overall experience.
 As it stands, this feedback does not get stored and utilised.
 Ideally with more time, I would store this information so that I could use it to evaluate trends.
 I would also expand this to allow for commentary feedback to allow for my context and rich feedback.

+- An additional feature that would make the site more compelling is to have a history section for registered users.
+I would like users to see all of thier older orders.
+Currently the basket will remain in-tact for previous users visiting and will still hold old information... but not historical data.

 ## Testing

 - There was a lot of testing throughout this project.
 Each and every small change was tested as I went.
 I wanted to avoid any last minute bulk testing and therefreo refactoring, so testing as I developed my way through was how I approached this.